What Is Mosaicplasty for Osteochondral Lesions of the Talus?

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

-Will I have to stay overnight in the hospital after the surgery?
+Will I have to stay overnight after mosaicplasty surgery?

-Most healthy patients will be able to leave the hospital after surgery as long as they can take medication by mouth and their pain is under control.
-Patients with other health problems may stay in the hospital for a longer period of time.
+Most healthy patients will be able to go home the same day as the surgery as long as they can take medication by mouth and their pain is under control.
+Patients with significant health problems may require a longer stay.

 How much will this procedure hurt?